The X Page: A Storytelling Workshop

 It was early morning, and I woke up to the melody of the songs my mom likes to play on the tape recorder.
 I heard my mom cleaning around the house preparing for a big project for today.

 I felt I needed a few minutes to move from my bed.
-I wrote my favourite words on the wall, not with a pencil but with my finger.
+I wrote my favorite words on the wall, not with a pencil but with my finger.
 I liked tracing words on the wall!
 I was seven years old and just started learning to write words.
 I felt happy and proud when reading or writing new words.
 I traced the words “love”, “mom” and “jam” because I love my mom and the jam that she makes for us.

 Yesterday, the mobile vegetable seller brought a bulk order of the best kind of apricots that mom had ordered.
 He drove his small truck between streets and lanes in my hometown of Damascus, Syria selling his seasonal fruits and vegetables.
 He would sell all the different kinds of apricots: “Alkelabi,” “Al Baladi,” “Al Ajami,” “Al Hamoui,” and “Attadmuri.”.